 by Angelica Imhoede

-Generational Wealth?
+Generational wealth?
 What is that?
-How do you get that and where does it come from?
+How do you get that, and where does it come from?
 These were all questions I asked when I first heard the term in college.
-After doing a little research on my own, I realized there was more to this concept of generational wealth and how it all started.
+After doing a little research, I realized there was more to this concept of generational wealth.

 History of Generational Wealth in America

-Let’s see where shall we start?
-Generational wealth’ was once referred to as “old money.”
+Let’s see, where shall we start?
+Generational wealth was once referred to as “old money.”
 In most societies, there were the bourgeois, the affluent, and the wealthy upper class.
-These were the people who had wealth that had been passed down generation from generation.
+These people had wealth that had been passed down from generation to generation.
 They would inherit things like land, property, gold, and other material items of value.

-Then there was the rest of the people who were often lower class or poor!
-At this time, we have to understand there was no middle class; in fact, this concept of the middle class didn’t emerge until the 18th century because land no longer became the only source of wealth.
-The 18th century introduced the Industrial Revolution, which changed a lot of things for the lower class.
-Trading goods and manufacturing became very common, and people began creating businesses based on products they made or traded in an open market.
+Then there was everyone else.
+The rest of the people were often lower class or poor.
+At this point in time, there was no middle class.
+In fact, the concept of the middle class didn’t emerge until the 18th century.
+Why?
+Land was no longer the only source of wealth.
+The 18th century introduced the Industrial Revolution, which brought about significant change for the lower class.
+Trading goods and manufacturing became very common, and people took advantage of the open market by creating businesses based on the products they made.

-With the emergence of the middle class, the term old money now known as generational wealth began to materialize in the wealth-building process.
-Regular every day, middle-class people could build businesses, acquire property and assets.
-These people often have inheritance or trust for their descendants and would pass them on generation after generation.
+With the emergence of the middle class, the term old money (now known as generational wealth) began to materialize in the wealth-building process.
+Every day, middle-class people could build businesses and acquire property and assets.
+These people would often have inheritances or trusts for their descendants and pass them on generation after generation.

 This follows the same concepts of today.
-As someone who is most interested in creating a legacy for my child(ren), I’ve often thought about what it would take and what it would mean.
+As someone most interested in creating a legacy for my child(ren), I’ve often thought about what it would take and what it would mean.